-Any eligible parent/guardian or student may inspect the personal records required of and the rights accorded to the parents of the student shall thereafter only be required of and accorded to the student.
+When a student attains 18 years of age, the permission or consent required of and the rights accorded to the parents of the student shall thereafter only be required of and accorded to the student.

-When a student attains 18 years of age, the permission or consent age or older shall be informed annually by the superintendent of the rights accorded them by this section and by the Family Educational Rights and Privacy the categories of information the institution has determined to be directory information.
+The parents/guardians of students, or the students if they are 18 years of age or older shall be informed annually by the superintendent of the rights accorded them by this section and by the Family Educational Rights and Privacy Act.
+In addition, the public shall be informed annually by the superintendent of the categories of information the institution has determined to be directory information.